MooseValley/Uni-COIT20256-Data-Structures-and-Algorithms-2021-T2/README.md

 * This is a programming course, the emphasis is on you doing lots of programming, exploring a wide range of problems, writing lots of code to ensure you understand all of the course topics, and keeping up with the work each week.
 * The student study requirement for this course is **12 hours per week minimum**: most of this time should be spent writing code to solve problems and explore the course topics.
 * If you are struggling or fall behind, you may need to do a more than 12 hours per week.
+* Start work on assignments and assessment items *at least* 3 weeks prior to the due date.

 ### Need help: